Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/ValuableData/1_Water_Plant_Calibration/README.md

 __🧪 Fluoride__ is often added to drinking water to prevent tooth decay.
 The optimal concentration of __🧪 Fluoride__ in drinking water is usually around 0.7 to 1.2 mg/L, although this can vary depending on local regulations and recommendations.

-The ratio of __🧪 Chlorine__ to __🧪 Fluoride__ would then depend on the specific concentrations used in the treatment process, and it's not necessarily a fixed ratio.
+The ratio of __🧪 Chlorine__ to __🧪 Fluoride__ would then depend on the specific concentrations used in the treatment process, and it's not necessarily a fixed __ratio__.
 In some cases, there might not even be a direct correlation between the two as they serve different purposes in water treatment.

 The ratio of __🧪Chlorine__ to __🧪Fluoride__ in treated water can vary depending on several factors including the specific requirements of the water treatment facility, local regulations, and the source water quality.

-Students 🧑‍🎓 and teachers 🧑‍🏫, we just wanted to remind you that it's important to choose a __*reliable, secure, safe, and protected source of information*__ on the __Cyberville__ network, to avoid exposing your __Valuable Data__.
+🧑‍🎓 Students and 🧑‍🏫 teachers, we just wanted to remind you that it's important to choose a __*reliable, secure, safe, and protected source of information*__ on the __Cyberville__ network, to avoid exposing your __Valuable Data__.

 To develop the next activities:
 * Reliable information.
 Red Hat - Phishing 🎣